 The Sun, Earth, Universe exhibition is part of a nationwide effort to engage audiences in the awe-inspiring fields of Earth and space science.
 SEE Science Center is one of 52 science centers nation-wide awarded this exhibition.
-The exhibition will be on permanent display at SEE beginning August 9, 2019
+The exhibition will be on display at SEE beginning August 9, 2019

 The exhibition was created in collaboration with the National Aeronautics and Space Administration (NASA).
 Developed by a team led by the Science Museum of Minnesota, it is distributed nationwide by the National Informal STEM Education Network (NISE Network).